maroua-akkari/Terraform-uber-app/README.md

 1. Change the permissions using chomd
 2. SSH into the Ubuntu VM

-Connect to the instance made using its public DNS:
+Connect to the instance made using its public DNS, in a web browser go to: ec2-34-242-186-67.eu-west-1.compute.amazonaws.com

-ec2-34-242-186-67.eu-west-1.compute.amazonaws.com